No. 203 Squadron RAF: First World War

 Eleven of the squadron's 23 aces were Canadian.
 The squadron claimed about 250 aerial victories during World War I.

-Inter-war years
+Interwar perIod

-On 21 January 1920, the squadron disbanded.
-In 1929 the squadron reformed as a reconnaissance squadron operating Supermarine Southampton flying boats.
+Following the Armistice the squadron eventually returned to the UK in March 1919.
+On 21 January 1920, the squadron disbanded at Scopwick.
+The squadron then reformed shortly after at RAF Leuchars, in Scotland, on 1 March 1920.
+It was equipped with Nieuport Nightjar biplane fighter aircraft, however, on 1 April 1923 it was reduced to Flight status as No. 402 (Fleet Fighter) Flight RAF.
+In 1929 the squadron reformed as a reconnaissance squadron out of No. 482 (General Reconnaissance) Flight RAF based at RAF Mount Batten, in Plymouth.
+It was equipped with Supermarine Southampton flying boat.
+A couple of months later the squadron moved to Basra, in Iraq.
+In 1931 it re-equipped with Short Rangoon, a three-engined biplane flying boat.

 Second World War

-Shortly before the start of the war the squadron was re-equipped with Short Singapore IIIs and in 1940 with Bristol Blenheims.
+Shortly before the start of the war the squadron was re-equipped with Short Singapore III, long-range maritime patrol flying boat. and in 1940 with Bristol Blenheim, a twin-engined monoplane light bomber.
 The squadron flew patrols over the Red Sea from Basra.
-At the end of 1941 the squadron operated Bristol Blenheim IV, Mediterranean from various bases in Western Egypt, flying patrols from the Libyan coast out as far as Crete.
-In 1942 the squadron re-equipped with Martin Baltimore aircraft and was involved in operations in Syria.
-In 1943 the squadron was posted to RAF Santacruz India and was re-equipped with Vickers Wellingtons to fly coastal patrols.
+At the end of 1941 the squadron operated Bristol Blenheim IV, undertaking reconnaissance over the Mediterranean from various bases in Western Egypt, flying patrols from the Libyan coast out as far as Crete.
+In 1942 the squadron re-equipped with Martin Baltimore, an American twin-engined light attack bomber, also used as a reconnaissance aircraft and was involved in operations in Syria.
+In 1943 the squadron was posted to RAF Santa Cruz, in Bombay (now called Mumbai), then British India and was re-equipped with Vickers Wellington, a twin-engined long range medium bomber, to fly coastal patrols.
 The squadron converted to Consolidated Liberator aircraft in November 1944 and began anti-shipping patrols over the Bay of Bengal.